Electrical Power Surges: Is Your Home Protected?

 These devices, which resemble power strips, work automatically to divert extra electricity to each outlet's grounding wire and help protect your appliances.
 Home computers, media units, land-line telephones, cable lines, and motorized appliances can all benefit from surge protectors, though experts still recommend unplugging major items if there is a power outage.

-Learn more about how to protect your home from power surges and other electrical problems — and yourself from sudden, unexpected home repair expenses — by clicking here, or calling 1-888-733-1683.
+Learn more about how to protect your home from power surges and other electrical problems — and yourself from sudden, unexpected home repair expenses — by viewing our surge protection plans, or calling 1-888-733-1683.

 Protection from the Unexpected